Stonepeople/Intro_to_R/README.md

   arrange(desc(total_release))
 ```

+# Chapter 6 Enhance your data by joining two dataframes and adding a new calculation
 In [Chapter 6]([https://youtu.be/iUbxpQ9mjEg?t=3154)](https://youtu.be/iUbxpQ9mjEg?t=3154)) we join two dataframes together to allow us to do some more detailed analysis.

 Let's begin by creating a list of industrial sectors which are NOT emitting CO2.
 Here's the code - see if you can work out what each line is doing -